Catherine's Story

 We do not know when Catherine died, or where she is buried.
 There is no gravestone that we have found, no death certificate yet located.
 She left no letters — she could not have written them.
 She left no photographs that we know of.
 What she left were her children, and through them, the family that would eventually include the Greenes of York Street, Dublin, and all who came after.

-We do not know if Catherine ever saw Bridget again after she was sent to Tipperary.
-A hundred and twenty miles was an enormous distance in 1901 — there was no telephone, no motor car, and a train fare would have been beyond a labourer's means.
+- How often Catherine saw Bridget after she went into service in Dublin.
+Thirty miles by road, a few hours by train — but a train fare was beyond a labourer's means, and a working domestic servant had little freedom to travel.
 Did Bridget write home?
-She would have been learning to read and write in service — but her mother could not have read a letter.
+She had learned to read and write — but her mother could not have read a letter.
 Did someone read it to her?
-Or was the separation total — a clean break, the way poverty made so many clean breaks in families across Ireland?
+Or was the separation, in practice, near-total — the way poverty made so many quiet, irrevocable separations in families across Ireland?

 Other records that might fill the gaps: